 An Error is the blank entries in the symbol table.

 Errors in the program should be detected and reported by the parser.
 Whenever an error occurs, the parser can handle it and continue to parse the rest of the input.
 Although the parser is mostly responsible for checking for errors, errors may occur at various stages of the compilation process.

 So, there are many types of errors and some of these are:

-Types or Sources of Error – There are two types of error: run-time and compile-time error:
+Types or Sources of Error – There are three types of error: logic, run-time and compile-time error:

-- A run-time error is an error which takes place during the execution of a program, and usually happens because of adverse system parameters or invalid input data.
-The lack of sufficient memory to run an application or a memory conflict with another program and logical error are example of this.
-Logic errors, occur when executed code does not produce the expected result.
+- A run-time error is an error that takes place during the execution of a program and usually happens because of adverse system parameters or invalid input data.
+The lack of sufficient memory to run an application or a memory conflict with another program and logical error is an example of this.
+Logic errors occur when executed code does not produce the expected result.
 Logic errors are best handled by meticulous program debugging.

-- Compile-time errors rises at compile time, before execution of the program.
-Syntax error or missing file reference that prevents the program from successfully compiling is the example of this.
+- Compile-time errors rise at compile-time, before the execution of the program.
+Syntax error or missing file reference that prevents the program from successfully compiling is an example of this.

 Classification of Compile-time error –

 - Lexical : This includes misspellings of identifiers, keywords or operators